A stylized image of a teen listening to music

 It’s not surprising that music seems hardwired into our DNA.
 We witness how young people turn to music to express themselves, show what they are experiencing, and affirm their identity.

-Listening to music is the most popular media activity for kids under 18, with three out of every four young people saying they enjoy listening to it “a lot” [1]
+Listening to music is the most popular media activity for kids under 18, with three out of every four young people saying they enjoy listening to it “a lot.”.
+And kids are streaming music now more than ever, with around 37% of audio listening time among teens and young adults spent using streaming services.

 But parents are wise to be careful about what type of music their kids are exposed to.
 Explicit content normalizes unhealthy attitudes and behavior.

-Gabb Music is celebrating one year providing the world’s largest and safest music streaming platform for kids.
+Gabb Music is celebrating three years of providing the world’s largest and safest music streaming platform for kids.

 Gabb Music is the most secure music app we reviewed and for that reason may be the best music app for kids.

-There are harmful effects of negative music.
-Streaming service filters give parents a false sense of security as many kids can easily bypass them.
-Many filters do not protect kids from sexual innuendo while exposing them to explicit content like uncensored videos, inappropriate album covers, and sexual and violent innuendo.
+Explicit content isn’t always blocked by parental controls, and treaming service filters give parents a false sense of security as many kids can easily bypass them.
+Many filters do not protect kids from sexual innuendos while exposing them to explicit content like uncensored videos, inappropriate album covers, and sexual and violent innuendos.

 Finding music services that provide quality music for kids can be difficult.
 Many of the most popular music streaming platforms do not offer robust parental controls.